jeffnyman/quendor/DEVNOTES.md

 - Similar methods in Config

 The get_program_id() and get_defaults() methods are very similar.
 Should these be factored?
 If they are, does their respective names still make sense?

+- Position-based config.

+I use program_config[3] to read the blorb information.
+But this requires knowing that the third index is the blorb.
+Granted, configuration data is minimal but this seems like a poor way to do this.
+Perhaps a dictionary would be better here?